How can seniors share their legacy and wisdom with the greater community?

 — Ora, age 69

-Because of the project’s short timeline, we needed to quickly get a breadth of data in order to form some hypotheses.
+Because of the project’s short timeline, we needed to quickly get a breadth of data in order to form some initial hypotheses.

 What is one of the most important things you’ve learned so far in your life and how did you learn it?